4 Standards

 ETag/Last-Modified

-Query parameters: fields and filter
+Query parameters: filter

 RESTCONF event notification as described in RFC7950 section 6 is supported as follows: